Skip to content

 Depending on the merchant’s policy, most will process a refund instantly, but some take a few extra days, depending on which business days the company operates.

-Likewise, each provider has their own process to follow before the refund is credited to your card balance and you get the cash back.
+Likewise, each provider has their own process to follow before the refund is credited to your card balance.

 Of course, this only applies to refunds which both parties – the buyer and the seller – have agreed on.
-A refund could take much longer if your merchant tries to dispute the refund.
-Unfortunately billing and fraud disputes can take months.
+A refund could take much longer if your merchant disputes it.
+Unfortunately, billing and fraud disputes can take months.

 If you do need to open a billing or fraud dispute, contact your card issuer quickly.
-It will be able to demand a chargeback from the vendor.
+It may be able to initiate a chargeback through the card scheme to recover the funds from the merchant’s bank.

 How does Section 75 help with refunds?